-At The Dental Studio in Salt Lake City, Utah, Dr. David S. Peterson and our team value the quality of healthcare we provide our patients all year round.
+At The Dental Studio in Sandy, Utah, Dr. David S. Peterson and our team value the quality of healthcare we provide our patients all year round.
 Because of the health risks involved with fluoride exposure, we want to share some thoughts about fluoride with our patients.

 Consider this, since 1997, the Food and Drug Administration (FDA) has mandated that all toothpaste containing fluoride in them include this warning on its packaging as well as the tube itself: